When "Normalization Without Loss of Generality" Loses Generality: Conclusion

 \section{Conclusion}

 We have presented a general framework for analyzing the interplay between identification, normalization, and counterfactual parameters in econometric models.
-The framework provides both general theoretical results and concrete illustrations across binary choice, demand estimation, and network formation, clarifying when a normalization is genuinely without loss and when it quietly changes the object of interest.
+The framework is deliberately model-agnostic: it does not evaluate the merits of particular maintained assumptions, but rather provides tools that any researcher can apply, conditional on their chosen model, to diagnose whether a normalization is genuinely without loss and whether it quietly changes the object of interest.
+The concrete illustrations across binary choice, demand estimation, and network formation demonstrate how this diagnostic works in practice.

 The singularity perspective developed in Section~\ref{sec:modification} suggests that the consequences of normalization extend well beyond identification.
 A normalization that is innocuous for point identification may nonetheless introduce coordinate singularities that distort the topology and metric of the parameter space, with implications for the validity of regularity conditions, consistency of estimators, and uniformity of inference.
 A systematic study of which normalizations are ``safe'' for downstream statistical analysis, and whether singularity-free alternatives exist in broader classes of models, is an important direction for future work.